 - The policy does not apply to students who have committed academic dishonesty in the course in question.
 A student will not be allowed to withdraw from a course in which he or she has committed academic dishonesty.
 If a student is accused of academic dishonesty, he or she will not be allowed to withdraw from the course while the case is pending.

 - A student may not withdraw from a class if he or she has exceeded the allowed number of absences for a particular course without consent from the instructor.
-A faculty member’s attendance policy supersedes the Withdrawal from a Course policy.
+After the withdrawal deadline per the Academic Calendar, a faculty member’s attendance policy as stated in the course syllabus may supersede the student's withdrawal request.

 - Students who are called to active military service during an academic term may choose one of the following options:

-- The student may request retroactive withdrawal to the beginning of the semester with a full refund of tuition and fees.
+- The student may request a retroactive drop of their courses to the beginning of the semester with a full refund of tuition and fees.

-- If at least 75% of the term has been completed, the student may request that the faculty member assign a grade for the course based on the work completed, but the final grading decision is left to the faculty member.
+- If at least 75% of the term has been completed, the student may request that the faculty member assign a grade for the course based on the work completed, with the final grade assignment to be determined by the faculty member.

 Freshman Orientation Program